 It has never been more important to integrate safety and security features into networked systems than today when the Internet of Things takes shape and a technologically advanced threat landscape has evolved.
 This is especially true for medical devices – in the hospital, at the patient’s home or even implanted – because it’s about protecting sensitive data and protecting human lives.

 Over the last 30 years, aviation has transitioned from conventional mechanical flight controls to digital, computer-controlled fly-by-wire flight control.
 More recently, the automotive industry has identified comparable potential under the slogan “drive-by-wire.”
 The analog approach, commonly known as “X-by-wire,” is also suitable for the medical device industry.
 Finally, in medical devices today, almost all functionality and complexity is made possible by software.
-As the software becomes more complex, functional safety and IT security of medical devices must become a top priority right from the design stage.
+As the software becomes more complex you may need Dot Net Developers to help with functional safety and IT security of medical devices must become a top priority right from the design stage.

 The Internet of Things (IoT)

 Billions of networked devices like an USB oscilloscope or heart rate monitors are currently operational and the latest technologies projected to be operational within the next decade.
 Against this background, it is almost unimaginable not to include the value of the increasing degree of networking in the planning of most new embedded medical designs.
 Products developed with integrated Internet connectivity have made incredible advances in care and telemedicine possible.
 It allows the use of networked medical devices to diagnose and monitor and treat patients remotely.